-Personal Financial Advisors with little to no experience tend to make between $39300 and $57190 while the more experienced ones make over $153320 per year.
+Personal Financial Advisors with little to no experience tend to make between $41590 and $57290 while the more experienced ones can earn over $157710 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Personal Financial Advisor is to move to a higher paying state like NY.
-Right now, the highest paying states for Personal Financial Advisors are NY, NM, ME, CT and CA.
+One of the easiest ways to increase your salary as a Personal Financial Advisor is to move to a higher paying state like NY.
+Right now, the highest paying states for Personal Financial Advisors are NY, DC, WY, ME and NC.

-3 other factors that can increase your salary as A Personal Financial Advisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Personal Financial Advisor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Personal Financial Advisors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Personal Financial Advisors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.

 Pros and Cons